 Emergency diversion routes

-Highways England has increased the number of signed diversion routes to help you find your way.
+National Highways has increased the number of signed diversion routes to help you find your way.
 Where possible this will include fixed road signs to help direct you back onto the road you were originally travelling on.
+Emergency diversion route signs will feature a black shape on a yellow background (a square, triangle, circle or diamond).

 Planned diversions